denoland/dotland/public/posts/deno_in_2020.md

 ### February: deno fmt now uses dprint, deno test subcommand

 This month we changed `deno fmt` drastically.
-Up to this point `deno fmt` was a simple subcommand that under the hood was only an alias to "den" run” that pointed to `prettier` module in the standard library.
-It meant that on the first run of `deno fmt` after each upgrade; users had to download the latest version of the `prettier` module.
-This situation didn’t feel right as the promised to have those tools out of the box. `prettier` module was also pretty slow and the performance left a lot to be asked.
+Up to this point `deno fmt` was a simple subcommand that under the hood was only an alias to "deno run" that pointed to `prettier`.
+It meant that on the first run of `deno fmt` and after each upgrade, users had to download the latest version of the `prettier` module.
+This situation didn’t feel right as Deno promised to provide these tools out of the box. `prettier` was also pretty slow and the performance left a lot to be asked.

-We got introduced to [`dprint`](https://dprint.dev/) by David Sherret, a code formatter written in Rust. `dprint` could format the code the same way the "prettier" module did but it was orders of magnitude faster.
-After some preliminary testing we decided to `dprint` in `deno fmt`.
+We got introduced to [`dprint`](https://dprint.dev/) by [David Sherret](https://github.com/dsherret), a code formatter written in Rust and based on the SWC JavaScript parser by
+[Kang Dong Yun](https://github.com/kdy1). `dprint` could format the code the same way the "prettier" module did but it was orders of magnitude faster.
+After some preliminary testing we decided to use `dprint` in `deno fmt`.

 `deno test` had the same requirement of downloading modules from the standard library on the first run.
 That led to the addition of a new `Deno.test()` API